Skip to Content

 We stopped to take a photo of the Hatteras Lighthouse (left), famous for its black and white stripes and for having been moved inland from its eroding beach.
 We climbed to the top of Currituck.
 It’s a hike and not for acrophobes, but the views and the water and surrounding islands were well worth it (below).

-the view of the outer banks from corolla light house
+The view of the outer banks from corolla light house

 Celebrate the First Flight